 Dictionary attack | Using lists of probable passwords |

-Insider threat | Potential for an insider to use their authorized access or understanding of an organization to harm that organization |
+Insider threat | An insider potentially uses their authorized access or understanding of an organization to harm that organization |

 Structured Query Language (SQL) injection | Manipulating SQL to modify remote database (such as by using sqlmap) |